greghendershott/rackjure/README.md

 ('c ('b ('a dict)))
 ```

-which in turn expands to:
+which in turn is applied as:

 ```racket
 (dict-ref (dict-ref (dict-ref dict 'a) 'b) 'c)